A ‘beautiful bridge’: The unlikely love affair between Australia and Bollywood – KION546

 “I was praying it would go to answering machine and it did,” said Sharma.
 “I quickly thought if I say [I’m] an actor he won’t call me.
 So I said ‘this is Anupam Sharma, I’m a film consultant’.”

 The brazen approach paid off and the following morning Khan’s assistant called for a meeting.
-This led to the pair spending three months together filming “Prem Aggan,” released the following year, which Khan wrote and directed and Sharma produced.
+This led to the pair spending three months together filming “Prem Aggan,” released the following year.
+The film was written and directed by Khan, while Sharma headed up production in Australia.

 Things boomed from there, recalled Sharma, as Khan proved to be a trendsetter for the industry.
 Indian cinema-goers flocked to see Bollywood stars performing song and dance routines against a backdrop of the Sydney Opera House, the Twelve Apostles and other iconic landmarks, in a whole host of Indian movies filmed in the years that followed.